rackerlabs/support-how-to/content/cloud-files/protect-your-cloud-files-cdn-bill-from-unexpected-usage-0.md

 **No right-click scripts**

-There are scripts that will prevent visitors from using the right-click menu to copy your content&rsquo;s link or view your site&rsquo;s source code.
+There are scripts that will prevent visitors from using the right-click menu to copy your content's link or view your site's source code.
 Although there are other ways to find this information, preventing right-click access can be an easy first step to protecting your site.
 If you attempt this method, be sure to check its functionality in a variety of browsers, because the code can be difficult to implement across all of them.

 **JavaScript encryption**

 The method involves taking your code, using a custom-made function to "encrypt" it, and then putting it in an HTML file along with a function